Eagle (British comics): Background

 Eagle was founded by John Marcus Harston Morris (1915–1989).
 Morris was born in the Lancashire town of Preston, and in 1918 moved to Southport.
-He graduated from Brasenose College, Oxford with a second-class degree in Literae Humaniores, and at Wycliffe Hall gained a second in theology in 1939.
-He became a priest the following year, and served as a chaplain in the Royal Air Force Volunteer Reserve from 1941 to 1943.
+He graduated from Brasenose College, Oxford with a second-class degree in Literae Humaniores, and at Wycliffe Hall, Oxford gained a second in theology in 1939.
+He became a Church of England priest the following year, and served as a chaplain in the Royal Air Force Volunteer Reserve from 1941 to 1943.

-In 1945 he became vicar of St. James' Church in Birkdale.
+In 1945 he became vicar of St James' Church in Birkdale.
 Morris had long felt that the Anglican church was not publicising its message effectively enough; four years earlier he had written an unpublished article, intended for the Yarmouth Mercury and entitled Christian Hypocrisy, in which he questioned the difference that the Christian church had made to society in general.
 (Note: Morris's Canon had asked him not to publish it, and Morris had complied.)
 Morris also felt that the church was completely out of touch with the people whom it was supposed to represent.
 He gradually expanded the parish magazine—printed on four pages of cheap paper— into The Anvil, a widely circulated Christian magazine based on the humour and arts magazine Lilliput.
 Morris managed to employ several notable contributors on Anvil, such as C. S. Lewis and Harold Macmillan.

 In 1948 he employed young artist Frank Hampson, a war veteran (Note: As a teenager Hampson had taught himself how to draw, and had enrolled at art school in 1938.
 He was called up for war service in 1939, and in 1940 was evacuated from Dunkirk during Operation Dynamo.) who had enrolled at the Southport School of Arts and Crafts, where he was described by his tutor as an "outstanding draughtsman 'prepared to go to endless trouble to get a thing right.
 He worked as the illustrator on Anvil, and later became the full-time artist for Interim, a Christian publicity society formed during a conference of diocesan editors, with ambitions to produce a strip cartoon magazine aimed at children.

 Children's comics such as The Rover, The Hotspur, Schoolgirls' Own, The Magnet and Adventure usually contained a mixture of adventure stories, presented as text rather than strip cartoons, and some British boys were buying American horror comics produced for G.I.s.
 Morris was impressed by the high standard of artwork in the US magazines, but disgusted by their content, which he described as "deplorable, nastily over-violent and obscene, often with undue emphasis on the supernatural and magical as a way of solving problems".
 He realised that a market existed for a children's comics periodical which featured action stories in cartoon form, but which also would convey to children the standards and morals he advocated.